 As the promise of the warm weather approaches, many people attempt to engage in healthier lifestyles with the hope of a “beach-ready” body.

 Through satisfactory-oriented programs and development, participants work with their peers towards their goal of weight loss in client-oriented programs designed to optimize peer interaction.

 Uetake and Yang published a study in the INFORMS journal Marketing Science, where they examined the data from the popular USA peer weight loss program “Biggest Loser”.

 The progress of participants was tracked in meetings where each participant would engage in the following: weigh-ins, interactions with other participants, and consultations with the weight-loss mentor.

-In short, the theory states that individuals determine their own self-worth based on how they compare themselves to others that they perceive to be better or worse than themselves.
+In short, the theory states that individuals determine their own self-worth based on how they compare themselves to others whom they perceive to be better or worse than themselves.

 Comparing self to the success of peers may limit individual weight loss progress

 Defined as comparing oneself to someone else who is perceived to be better, individuals end up self-handicapping themselves through feelings of inadequacy.

-By comparing themselves to someone who is average in the group, people attempt to counteract their feelings of underperformance (relative to their peers) by aiming for only average performer results, as opposed to top-performer results.
+By comparing themselves to someone who is average in the group, people attempt to counteract their feelings of underperformance (relative to their peers) by aiming for only average-performer results, as opposed to top-performer results.

 On the other hand, the findings showed that showcasing the weight loss of a top performer had a positive and encouraging effect on an individual’s weight loss.

-Important findings for weight loss programs
+Important Findings for weight loss programs

 First, the content that is advertised to prospective clients will be impacted.
 One can expect companies to only showcase the successes of top performers and avoid the use of an average performer’s success.

 Taking advantage of the encouraging effects of top performers in groups of participants is believed to raise customer satisfaction and engagement.

-Though more research is needed on the effect of peer-oriented interactions on inducing healthy behaviours, Uetake and Yang see the applicability in varying group settings such as school classrooms.
+Though more research is needed on the effect of peer-oriented interactions on inducing healthy behaviors, Uetake and Yang see the applicability in varying group settings such as school classrooms.

 Written by Stephanie C. Tsang